godotengine/godot-docs/classes/class_collisionpolygon2d.rst

 | *Getter* | is_one_way_collision_enabled() |
 +----------+--------------------------------+

-If ``true`` only edges that face up, relative to CollisionPolygon2D's rotation, will collide with other objects.
+If ``true``, only edges that face up, relative to CollisionPolygon2D's rotation, will collide with other objects.

 .. _class_CollisionPolygon2D_polygon: